jordyn-kwantum/Virtual-Tutor/reactDemo/Testing.md

 2. Incorrect and awkward translations that do not sound natural
     - *Potential Solution*: Store mutliple copies of the question and answer in different languages and relate between the two of them?
     - Store finnish language questions as sub question as as follow up question, then return these values when asking.

 ## Technical Testing
 We make use of a flask `python` backend server and a `react` front end to create the game application.

 ### Server

-**Testing of the server functionality**.
+**Testing of the Server Functionality**:
 All of the server runs on Cross origin API calls.
 As such we need to test every one of the functions thoroughly for errors.
-We need unit testing
+We need unit testing.
 - Use the package `unittest` to generate tests for the individual functions.
 - Three types of functions in the code
     1. GET requests that return a jsonified object based on the local state